 All utilities and facilities, such as sewer, gas, electrical and water systems are located and constructed to minimize or eliminate flood damage.

 Adequate drainage is provided so as to reduce exposure to flood hazards.

-Structures will be anchored to prevent flotation, collapse, or lateral movement.
+Structures will be anchored to prevent floatation, collapse, or lateral movement.